Understanding the Cash Conversion Cycle is Essential

 Understanding the Cash Conversion Cycle

-It should be the goal of every business to have a short Cash Conversion Cycle as it indicates that your business is using its working capital efficiently to generate sales.
+It should be the goal of every business to have a short Cash Conversion Cycle as it indicates that the business is using its working capital efficiently to generate sales.
 Put another way, the less time between actually paying for your goods and receiving cash from your customers, the sooner you can reinvest that money into making more sales and covering operational costs.

 For most businesses, especially those where inventory represents a large part of Cost of Goods Sold, there are three important phases in generating cash profits.